nuxt-contrib/tib/README.md

 ## Features

-- retrieve html as ASTElements (using [`vue-template-compiler`](https://www.npmjs.com/package/vue-template-compiler))
+- Retrieve html as ASTElements (using [`vue-template-compiler`](https://www.npmjs.com/package/vue-template-compiler))
 - Very easy to write page function to run in the browser
   - just remember to only use language features the loaded page already has polyfills for
   - syntax is automatically transpiled when browser version is specified
     - e.g. arrow functions will be transpiled to normal functions when you specify 'safari 5.1'
-- Supports BrowserStack-Local to easily tests local code
+- Supports BrowserStack-Local to easily tests local html files
+- Serve your local html files with a simple webserver
 - Automatically starts Xvfb for non-headless support (on supported platforms)
   - set `xvfb: false` if you want to specify DISPLAY manually